-All Triton Academy students age 16 and older have an Individual Transition Plan (ITP) developed at their annual IEP meeting.
-The student, their family, school staff, and potentially, community adult agencies all participate in this process that helps to develop goals that will enhance the student's ability to lead a meaningful, productive life as an adult in the areas of vocation, independent living, and education.
-Triton Academy has had the opportunity to host two career education classes via VCOE's CEC program over the past two school years.
+All Phoenix School students age 16 and older have an Individual Transition Plan (ITP) developed at their annual IEP meeting.
+The student, their family, school staff and potentially, community adult agencies all participate in this process that helps to develop goals that will enhance the student's ability to lead a meaningful, productive life as an adult in the areas of vocation, independent living, and education.
+Some Phoenix School students participate in classes at the VCOE Career Education Center (CEC).

-Triton Academy high school students are provided the opportunity to participate in classes with the VCOE Career Education Center (CEC) in a nearby campus.
 Students may attend classes during the school day as part of their regular high school schedule.
 Students receive high school credit towards their required electives.
-Attending CEC classes with general education students allows Triton Academy students to generalize the academic and social skills they have acquired at Triton Academy.
-This would include note-taking and organizational skills, application of English and math skills to write reports or calculate the amount of paint needed to repaint a car.
-Industries represented at the CEC include: agriculture, arts, media and entertainment, health sciences, information and communication technology, manufacturing and product development, public service, and transportation (auto and aviation).
-A copy of the course catalog for the CEC has been uploaded to the school's website.

-In preparation for work, Triton Academy has the assistance of a part-time Workability Coach.
-The coach interviews students, finds their areas of strengths and interests, and places them in meaningful positions within the community during the school day.
+Attending CEC classes with general education students allows the students to generalize the academic and social/emotional skills they have acquired at Phoenix School.
+In further preparation for work, Phoenix School has the assistance of a part-time Workability Coach.
+The coach interviews the students, finds their areas of strengths and interests, and places them in meaningful positions within the community during the school day.
 Students are often paid for their work.
 Jobsites have included retail stores at the local outlet mall, the bowling alley, hotels, and restaurants.
-Triton Academy also offers a Career Exploration class for all high school students.
+Phoenix School also offers a Career Exploration class for all high school students.
 The course focuses on finding school programs that match their personal interests and helping them understand everyday lifestyle needs such as personal finance, family planning, and identifying their career interests.
-Students in the Career Exploration class also lead the Student Store, open weekly to all students campus wide.
-This activity includes purchasing, pricing, stocking, promoting, and selling merchandise.
-The Triton Store gives students an opportunity to interact with others, practice money skills, and experience hands-on life skills.

-2022-23 Career Technical Education (CTE) Participation Measure CTE Program Participation Number of Pupils Participating in CTE 9 Percent of Pupils that Complete a CTE Program and Earn a High School Diploma Percent of CTE Courses that are Sequenced or Articulated Between the School and Institutions of Postsecondary Education
+2022-23 Career Technical Education (CTE) Participation

+Measure CTE Program Participation Number of Pupils Participating in CTE 31 Percent of Pupils that Complete a CTE Program and Earn a High School Diploma Percent of CTE Courses that are Sequenced or Articulated Between the School and Institutions of Postsecondary Education